OpenLineage/docs/docs/integrations/great-expectations.md

 OPENLINEAGE_URL=http://localhost:5000
 ```

-If data is being sent to Datakin, then the URL should be `https://[your-account].datakin.com`.
-Additionally, the `OPENLINEAGE_API_KEY` must be specified.
+If data is being sent to an endpoint with an API key, then that key must be supplied as well:

 ```bash
 OPENLINEAGE_API_KEY=123456789